rvflash/sama/README.md

 Tiny, fast, generic worker pools for Go.

-`sama` exposes three functions with the same spirit and different guarantees:
+`sama` exposes 4 functions with the same spirit and different guarantees:
 * `Kun`, fire-and-forget: process items from a channel with a worker pool, no output.
 * `Chan`, unordered: process items from a channel with a worker pool, returns results as they are ready.
 * `San`, ordered: same as `Chan`, but preserves input order in the output stream.
+* `Tsu`, It iterates from 0 to n (not included), calling “do” for each value and returning the results in order.

-All three stop naturally when the input channel is closed and all in-flight work finishes.
+All functions stop naturally when the input channel is closed and all in-flight work finishes.

 Go ≥ 1.25 (no external dependency, only uses generics and the new `Go` function from `sync.WaitGroup`).